 Joining a small group tour is one of the easiest ways to meet people and even make friends for life.
 We particularly love tour companies that offer small, female-only or singles-only group tours where the majority are coming on their own, open to meeting people and ready to mingle.

 Our small group tours for solo female travelers are the perfect place to meet other women who are also coming solo.
-While we also welcome those coming with a friend, the vast majority of our guests book solo and benefit from the fact that we pair them with other women so they don’t have to share a room.
+While we also welcome those coming with a friend, the majority of our guests book solo and benefit from the fact that we pair them with other women so they don’t pay an extra single supplement cost.

 Click on each of the below tiles for more information on our small group women-only tours to each destination.

 It’s common for guests to meet a like minded travelers with whom they then plan another trip in the future or become friends with.

 The group’s small size (our trips are for between 6 and 14 guests only) favors conversations and allows all guests to get to know each other while promoting a communal space for meals and conversation to flow.

 A great way to break the ice on a tour is to bring candy, local fruits or snacks that you can offer to your fellow group members.
 Add a nice touch by bringing local sweets or biscuits, this will be a sure-fire conversation starter.

 If your eyes are starting to roll just reading the word “hostel”, don’t move on from the section just yet.
 While hostels are notorious for being party havens where young nomadic adventurers gather for a cheap night of dancing and chatting, they are so much more than that and have become one of the best places to meet people while traveling.

 Hostel bars are social spaces created precisely for travelers to meet.
 As soon as you walk in, someone will make eye contact or even greet you.